Alexandru Teriachiu

 Alexandru Teriachiu (1829 – March 2, 1893) was a Romanian politician who served as the Minister of Foreign Affairs.

 Life and career

 Teriachiu was born in 1829 in Tecuci, Principality of Moldavia.
-He studied in Paris and was active in Romanian student organization at the university.
-He returned to Moldova after unification of Romanian and Moldavian principalities and became a member of the Tecici Union, deputy secretary of ad hoc Divan in 1856.
+He studied in Paris and was active in the Romanian student organization at the university.
+He returned to Moldavia after the unification of Moldavia and Wallachia and became a member of the Tecuci Union and deputy secretary of the ad hoc Divan in 1856.

 Teriachiu served as the Minister of Culture and Public Instruction from April 27, 1859, until April 3, 1860, Minister of Foreign Affairs from August 17, 1867, until November 12, 1867, and as the Minister of Internal Affairs from July 20, 1880, until April 5, 1881.